woctezuma/steam-filtered-image-data/README.md

 -   filtering based on the number of detected faces, as in [`steam-face-detection`][steam-face-detection].

 The enforcement of such filtering is left to the reader.
-Otherwise, it would be difficult to keep **filtered** image data up-to-date in this repository.
+Otherwise, it would be difficult to keep **filtered** data up-to-date.

 <!-- Definitions -->